 1. Encryption

-Given the sensitive nature of Terraform state files, it makes a lot of sense to encrypt them in storage.
+Given the sensitive nature of Terraform state files, it makes sense to encrypt them in storage.
 AWS S3 buckets offer this functionality by default which makes it easy to implement encryption at the click of a button.

 Organizations can choose to let AWS S3 manage these keys for their projects.
 It is also possible to take a more sophisticated approach where organizations take control of their keys using AWS KMS service.